-Employers have the opportunity to train employees about fire hazards in the workplace and how to respond in a fire emergency when they are onboarding new employees.
-Once you havean emergency action plan in place, educate your employees.
+Employers have the opportunity to train employees about fire hazards in the workplace and how to respond to a fire emergency when they are onboarding new employees.
+Once you have an emergency action plan in place, educate your employees.
 Post clear diagrams of the building with emergency exits marked.
 Provide clear exit routes and a place where employees should be directed to meet outside in the case of an emergency.

 In the retail environment, there can be many employees that rotate shifts, often working with various combinations of team members.
 Because of this, it can be beneficial for retail business owners to include fire extinguisher training for all employees.
 Koorsen offers professional fire training to help businesses of all sizes meet OSHA’s requirements.